People's Alliance for Democracy: Demand for royal intervention

-2008 Re-establishment
+2008 re-establishment

-The People's Alliance for Democracy was re-established in Thailand on March 28, 2008 at Thammasat University auditorium.
+The People's Alliance for Democracy was re-established in Thailand on March 28, 2008, at Thammasat University auditorium.
 Several issues were raised by the PAD, including the Prime Minister Samak Sundaravej's ties to Thaksin Shinawatra, ties between some People's Power Party members and the banned-Thai Rak Thai party, alleged interference in the justice system, and attempts to amend the 2007 Constitution.

 Among the changes proposed as constitutional amendments were the removal of Article 237, which necessitated the dissolution of a political party if one of the executives was involved in vote buying.
-Yongyuth Tiyapairat, People's Power Party executive who was also the Parliamentary president after the election, was being tried for vote buying.
+Yongyuth Tiyapairat, the People's Power Party executive who was also the parliamentary president after the election, was being tried for vote buying.
 Yongyuth was later found guilty by the Supreme Court on July 8, 2008.

 Several key persons involved in cases against Thaksin and the People's Power Party were removed from their posts for interfering with the justice system.
 This includes Sunai Manomai-udom, then Department of Special Investigation (DSI) director-general working in the case about Thaksin's asset concealment charges, Seripisut Temiyavet, then National Police chief who was installed by the coup but is well known for taking on mafias including those in the police, and Chaiwat Changkaokam, then the head of Tambon Chanchawa who was the key witness to Yongyuth Tiyapairat's alleged vote buying.

-Demonstrations and street protests by PAD restarted on May 25, 2008 at Democracy Monument on Ratchadamnoen Road.
+Demonstrations and street protests by PAD restarted on May 25, 2008, at Democracy Monument on Ratchadamnoen Road.
 The PAD supporters amassed to protest against the proposed constitutional amendments.
 The rally attracted ten thousand supporters.
 However pro-government supporters gathering nearby started attacking PAD protesters.
 The clash was the first between the two groups, and many were wounded on both sides.
 The plan was to march the supporters from Democracy Monument to the front of Government House.

 However, the crowd was stopped by a large police barrier at Makkhawan Rangsan Bridge.

 PAD settled at Makkhawan Rangsan Bridge and staged continuous rally there.

 As the rally went on, the PAD announced their effort to collect signatures to request the removal of members of the House of Representatives and Senators who supported the amendment on May 30, 2008.

 The next day Samak expressed on government-run NBT television channel his intention to dissolve the rally by force.
 In reaction to Samak's speech, the PAD issued announcements against the government's move.

 Preah Vihear issue

-PAD opposed Noppadon Pattama's move to allow Cambodia to singly apply Preah Vihear Temple as World Heritage Site.
+PAD opposed Noppadon Pattama's move to allow Cambodia to singly apply Preah Vihear as World Heritage Site.

 As it lies near the Thai-Cambodia border with land surrounding the temple still under dispute, many scholars feared Thailand would lose sovereignty over the land surrounding the site and preferred the site to be listed jointly between Cambodia and Thailand.
 It is also claimed that the hidden motive behind them was to exchange for oil and gas concessions to Chevron.